Financial Aid Awarding Process

 Here are some of the components that are highlighted in a Shopping Sheet that should assist with a comparison between institutions:

-- Costs in the 2013-14 year - click here for more information and examples of the Cost of Attendance at Franklin University.
+- Costs for the year - click here for more information and examples of the Cost of Attendance at Franklin University.
 This figure is an estimate and is based on a number of variable factors, such as enrollment level, average living expenses and other educational costs.

 - Net costs may change based upon specific situations.